robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 		}
 	]
 ```
 It is straightforward to download the model as a binary file, which you can then transfer to another machine.
-In my case I performed teaching on my Macbook but actually want to use the model on another machine (a Synology NAS) and again I can use cURL to upload the model file to that machine.
+In my case I performed teaching on my Macbook but actually want to use the model on another machine (a Synology NAS).
 To download the model file I used:

 ```cURL
 curl http://localhost:8080/classificationbox/state/5b0ce5d8023d4e35 --output 5b0ce5d8023d4e35.classificationbox
 ```

-You will want to replace my model ID (`5b0ce5d8023d4e35`) with your own.
+You will want to replace my model ID (`MODEL_ID 5b0ce5d8023d4e35`) with your own.
 The downloaded file is 60 kb, so small enough to be shared on Github and other online hosts.
 This is useful if you want others to be able to reproduce your work.
 There is a variety of ways to post the model file to another instance of Classificationbox, for example if you want to use the model on another machine as I am doing.
 Search the Classificationbox docs for `Uploading state`.
-Personally I used pythons requests library to post the model file from my Macbook to a Synology using:
+Personally I used the python requests library to post the model file from my Macbook to my  Synology using:

 ```python
 import base64